Table of contents:

 Timeline and Official Confirmation

-Affected Countries and Regions
+Countries and Regions Affected

 - Asia & Oceania: Australia, Brunei, Hong Kong, Indonesia, Israel, South Korea, Taiwan, Thailand